hougesen/mdsf/CONTRIBUTING.md

 As seen in the example above we used the argument `$PATH`.
 That is a special keyword that is automatically replaced with the actual path to the file.

-If you wish to test the tool locally you can generate the code for the new tool by running `just codegen`.
+If you wish to test the tool locally you can generate the code for the new tool by running `mise codegen`.
 Otherwise the code will automatically be generated when the `plugin.json` files is committed.

 ### Tool metadata